MadRoboticist/FLORIStest/README.md

 GreedyPath.py

-This is a script which runs the greedyPath function from pathPlan.py and plots the generated path over the sensitivity map.
+This is a script which runs the greedyPath function from pathPlan.py and plots the generated path over a static sensitivity map.

 example_input.json